 This blueberry muffin recipe brings back the nostalgic flavors of the buttery, flaky muffins I loved growing up.
-And, the best part is they’re made with wholesome ingredients, and no one will ever guess theyโre gluten-free.
+And, the best part is they’re made with wholesome ingredients, and no one will ever guess they’re gluten-free.
 Similar to these gluten free waffles, gluten free pancakes, and this gluten free french toast recipe, proving that gluten-free baking can be just as delicious as the classics.

 Why you’ll love these gluten free muffins

 - The perfect texture: These light and fluffy muffins don’t have any of that grittiness that’s often associated with gluten free baked goods.
+We have had multiple people try them and after feedback from our first attempt in the kitchen that they needed to be a bit sweeter and more moist, we cracked the code…a combination of olive oil, butter AND cultured dairy give these the perfect texture.

 - Quick and easy: No fancy equipment or lengthy prep time required.
 Just mix, bake, and enjoy.
+In fact, I whip these up right before bedtime so my kids can enjoy them the next morning for a homemade meal before heading off to school.
+But it only too me 25 minutes!

 Ingredients you’ll need